kantorlab/hiv-measurement-error/README.md

 from [DockerHub](https://hub.docker.com/r/kantorlab/hiv-measurement-error). *If
 you choose to use the Docker image, please read the notes about resource requirements in the "Running" section below.
-In particular, you may need to adjust the memory settings in Docker to allow for at least 10GB of memory.*
+In particular, you may need to adjust the advanced settings in Docker to allow for at least 10GB of memory and 100GB of disk space.*

 The scripts have been tested on CentOS 6.8 and Ubuntu 16.04, but may work on other distributions of 64-bit Linux.